PDF KS2 lesson plan

 Exploring the activist, contemporary artist and writer Patrick Brill, known under his pseudonym Bob and Roberta Smith, is a perfect way to introduce your class to activist art.

-Selecting effective and evocative vocabulary
+- Select effective and evocative vocabulary

-Careful drawing, cutting and painting skills
+- Careful drawing, cutting and painting skills